mrcbq/catalog-of-my-things/README.md

 ruby main.rb
 ```

-3. The decoded message will be displayed as the output.

-4. If you have future features like GUI or interactive mode, follow the specific instructions provided for those features in the app's documentation.
+3.If you have future features like GUI or interactive mode, follow the specific instructions provided for those features in the app's documentation.

 ### Tests <a name="tests"></a>